Activate your membership to connect with a national network of charitable gift planning peers and gain access to valuable resources.

 Nominate an exceptional leader interested in advancing the mission of CGP and the field of charitable gift planning

-The National Association of Charitable Gift Planners (CGP) is accepting nominations for the 2026-2028 term of the Board of Directors through April 3, 2025.
-CGP is governed by an all-volunteer Board of Directors.
-CGP relies on dedicated volunteer leaders representing diverse perspectives and experiences to help advance our field and to support our members’ professional interests.
+Governed by an all-volunteer Board of Directors, CGP relies on dedicated leaders representing diverse perspectives and experiences to help advance our field and to support our members’ professional interests.

-The CGP Board is composed of members representing diverse backgrounds and professions who bring varied skills and experiences to CGP.
+The Board is composed of members representing diverse backgrounds and professions who bring varied skills and experiences to CGP.
 Their collective expertise ensures a high-performing and effective Board that represents multiple perspectives to address the evolving needs of CGP’s members and its diverse communities.

-Review the Board of Directors Responsibilities and nominate yourself or your colleagues for the 2026-2028 Board of Directors class.
+Review the Board of Directors Responsibilities and nominate yourself or your colleagues for the 2027-2029 Board of Directors class.

-Nominations for the 2026-2028 term of the Board of Directors are open through April 3, 2025.
+Nominations for the 2027-2029 term of the Board of Directors are open through April 2, 2026.